 White Slim-Fit Bib-Front Cotton Tuxedo Shirt

-If you choose to wear a suit rather than a tuxedo, try to avoid patterns or bright colours.
+If you choose to wear a suit rather than a tuxedo, try to avoid patterns or bright colors.
 A white or light blue shirt looks best.

-When it comes to bow ties, a dash of colour can give your look some personality without breaking any black tie dress code rules.
+When it comes to bow ties, a dash of color can give your look some personality without breaking any black tie dress code rules.
 But no white.
 That’s reserved exclusively for white-tie events.

 Ensure you choose a bow tie that’s proportional to your head.
 Hand-tied is much preferred.
 But if you struggle with the finger gymnastics required, a pre-tied one is fine.
 If it’s slightly imperfect, it will make it look like you tied it yourself.

 These days, people often opt for regular black ties over bow ties — referred to as “Hollywood black tie.”
 But this is more appropriate for those wearing a regular suit rather than a dinner jacket.

 A cummerbund is a broad pleated sash worn around the waist.
 It creates a sleek and streamlined profile.
 Colors like dark green, burgundy, and plum are all elegant choices.